LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 - **Token**: this is the replacement token that is used in lab instructions to represent this Activity in the lab.
 Simply place this Replacement Token where you would like the Activity to appear in the lab instructions.

-- **Edit**: click this to edit the Activity.
+- **Edit**: select this to edit the Activity.

-- **Delete**: click to delete the Activity.
+- **Delete**: select to delete the Activity.
 Once it is deleted, there is no way to recover the Activity.

-- **Insert**: click to insert the Activity in your current position in the lab instruction editor.
+- **Insert**: select to insert the Activity in your current position in the lab instruction editor.

 <!--
 ## Add Review Questions as an Assessment Exam to a Lab